ener/mpdf/README.md

 Extension for Kohana's View class that renders as a PDF instead of HTML.
 Uses [MPDF](http://www.mpdf1.com/mpdf/) to render normal HTML views as PDF Files.

+Forked to fix for use View rendered templates with Kohana Smarty module.

+mPDF version 5.6 !

 ## Installation

 If your application is a Git repository: